 UT Austin is ranked 9th in the country among other Division I schools.
 The Longhorns excel particularly in college football, basketball, and baseball.

 Credit Hour Cost: $400

-Offered through the University of Connecticut’s Neag School of Education, the BS in Sport Management program has been assembled to deliver a range of tools for students in the field—from youth sports to sport law and ethics.
-Similar to other programs on this list, UConn students are required to fulfill a summer-long internship.
-Even more, students in this program stay connected through the UConn Sport Business Association, a great built-in network of students, faculty, and alumni in the sport industry.
+The program is offered through the Neag School of Education.
+The BS in sport management program delivers many tools for students in the field.
+These include topics in youth sports to sport law and ethics.
+UConn students are required to fulfill a summer-long internship.
+Even more, students in this program stay connected through the UConn Sport Business Association.
+This is a built-in network of students, faculty, and alumni in the sport industry.
 Some of the classes in the program include:

 - Financial Management in the Sport Industry

 - Sport in Society

 Particularly known for their men’s and women’s basketball teams, the Huskies at the University of Connecticut have a fantastic record.
 The women’s team has clinched a record-winning 11 NCAA Division I championships.
 UConn athletes are respected students, too.
 Statistically, student-athletes graduate at a higher rate than other students.

 College Choice Score: 94.25